 About University Housing

 Our residence halls and apartments are far more than places for resting or studying.
 They function as smaller, more accessible communities within the University of Michigan, helping new students make a successful transition from high school to college.
 They provide a sense of belonging.
-Many residents return for their sophomore, junior and even senior years because of the amenities, conveniences and friendships.
+Many residents return to campus housing because of the amenities, conveniences and friendships.

-Facilities include 18 residence halls including the Lawyers Club for the School of Law, a co-operative residence for women, and 1,480 apartments on North Campus that accommodate undergraduates, students with families and graduate students.
+Facilities include 18 residence halls and 1,480 apartments on North Campus that accommodate undergraduates, students with families and graduate students.

-One of many student-centered programs in the Division of Student Affairs, University Housing serves students through its mission: To create and sustain diverse learning-centered residential communities that further the goals of the University.
+One of many student-centered programs in Student Life, University Housing serves students through its mission: To create and sustain diverse learning-centered residential communities that further the goals of the University.
 Through partnership with others, we provide quality programs, services, and facilities for those we serve.

 Living at Michigan Credo

 The University of Michigan is a special place.
 It is an educational community designed to foster freedom of thought and unconventional, even uncomfortable, opinions.
 It attempts to provide an environment conducive to inquiry, in which innovation and creativity are nurtured.
 Part of this openness to ideas is an acceptance and appreciation of diverse cultures from around the country and around the world— an allowance not only for people to be different, but a recognition that such diversity is the vital core of University life.
 University Housing is committed to an inclusive, sensitive, socially just and humane community in our residence halls and apartments.